I’m not mad. I’m just disappointed.

 Winston (played by Lamorne Morris) used to be a basketball player in Latvia and moved back to the USA after his career ended.
 He struggles to hold down meaningful work and only enters the show as a replacement roommate for another character, who left after the show’s pilot.

 There are some common threads across the main cast of male characters.
-It’s difficult for them to meet new romantic prospects with their work commitments.
-They all struggle with having meaningful relationships with women.
-They are still paying off their student debt for degrees that don’t match their current occupations.
+It’s difficult for them to balance life and work.
+They all struggle to have meaningful relationships with women.
+They are still paying off their student debts for degrees that don’t match their current occupations.
 They find their work either meaningless or stressful.
-None of them has plans for the distant future; the future is too remote and uncertain.
+None of them has plans for the future because the future is too remote and uncertain.
 They will never be able to afford a mortgage on an LA house.

 There’s a lot to be deconstructed from that intro.
 Jess skips through the song, oblivious and saccharine-sweet.
 Meanwhile, the boys run around and manipulate all the props for her opening.
 Nick examines a bird with confusion.
 Schmidt exhales while pushing scenery.
 Winston is expressionless as he runs up to hold up cardboard cutouts for her.
 They smile, power pose, and then cut.
 The guys walk away, disengaged.
 As though they acted cheery for the opening under duress.

 The opening is short and punchy, but it communicates a lot.
 Jess is supposed to be a ray of sunshine, careening into the lives of three men who are disengaged and unenthusiastic.
 A romantic Mary Poppins.
 It’s dishonest, however.
 The show’s opening and its marketing don’t align with the content of the series.